OpenM-Project/mcdoc.github.io/dmca.md

 ## Contact Us

-If you have any questions or concerns regarding this DMCA notice or our website, please feel free to contact us at [mcbedoc@openm.tech](mailto:mcbedoc@openm.tech).
+If you have any questions or concerns regarding this DMCA notice or our website, please feel free to contact us at [mcdoc@openm.tech](mailto:mcdoc@openm.tech).

 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT OR M CENTERS OR ANY OF THE TOOLS LISTED ON THIS WEBSITE!